Overview

 Term 1

-In Form & Method, you will be immersed in foundational and state-of-the-art practice and theory in experience design and intervention.
-This unit launches you into the programme with an outward-looking orientation, where understanding of cultural needs, social challenges, and technological possibilities are central.
+In Form & Method (45 credits), you will be immersed in foundational and state-of-the-art practice and theory in experience design and intervention, and you will launch into a series of experiments in rapid making.
 Experimentation in this unit should be bold and playful, with the guiding aim of building understanding of the affordances of many conceptual and technical tools and reflecting on outcomes.
-Alongside practical experiments, by the end of this unit you will have proposed your emphasis, and drafted your Technical Plan and Conceptual Framework.
+Alongside practical experiments, by the end of this unit you will have proposed your aims, and drafted your concept summary and technical summary.
 These three things constitute the key proposition of your degree: what you wish to study and hope to create, why this is worth doing, and how you will do it.

 Term 2

-In Systemic Phenomena, you will be challenged to situate your practice conceptually and culturally, focusing on skills related to analysis, audience awareness and collaboration.
+In Situated Practice (30 credits), you will refine and develop your signature practice through more refined and focused making, whilst developing a more in-depth understanding of how it fits into the landscape of contemporary art.
+During this term you hone skills related to analysis, audience awareness and collaboration.
 Your focus in this unit will be experimentation that is more specific and directed than in the previous term, now adapting what you have learned from broad experimentation to develop your practice in intentional ways.
-Where Form & Method was outward-oriented, Systemic Phenomena is more inward-facing, requiring you to apply continuous critical analysis to your processes, to evaluate them with the support of your tutors, and to refine your practice and conceptual framing so that these taken together are stable, coherent, and distinctive.
+Where Form & Method was outward-oriented, Situated Practice is more inward-focused, requiring you to apply continuous critical analysis to your processes, to evaluate them with the support of your tutors, and to refine your technical and conceptual approaches so that these taken together are stable, coherent, and distinctive.

 Term 3